Edward-Z-Chen/Festem_paper/4_Zheng2017/README.md

-# Analysis of the IFNB dataset (Kang dataset)
+# Analysis of the Zheng dataset

 - 4.1 Preprocessing and pre-clustering.
 Sequencing data should be first downloaded from xxx and placed in this folder.
-Sequencing data was downloaded from https://hub.docker.com/r/jinmiaochenlab/batch-effect-removal-benchmarking (dataset 5).
+Sequencing data was orignially downloaded from https://hub.docker.com/r/jinmiaochenlab/batch-effect-removal-benchmarking (dataset 5).
 - 4.2 Run Festem.
 Cost 124.8 and 128.3 seconds (wall clock time) for each batch with 12 cores.
 - 4.3 Run competing DEG detection methods.
 - 4.4 Run TN test.